 For instance, if you just want to remain in the home during the foreclosure process, you probably don’t need to hire a lawyer.
 You still own the property and can remain in your home up until the foreclosure sale is completed and the new owner takes title to the property.

 Also, if you don’t have any defenses to the foreclosure, then there is likely no need to hire a lawyer.
-So, for instance, if you simply can’t afford your mortgage going forward and you’re behind on payments, then it probably doesn’t make sense to spend effort (or money) fighting the foreclosure.
+For instance, if you simply can’t afford your mortgage going forward and you’re behind on payments, then it probably doesn’t make sense to spend effort (or money) fighting the foreclosure.

 There are two intermediary options short of hiring a foreclosure attorney for a full-blown legal fight that you should be aware of.

 First, the U.S. Department of Housing and Urban Development (HUD) sponsors housing counseling agencies that can speak with you free of charge.
 Speaking with a HUD-certified counselor can be a great first step in assessing your situation.